Community Resilience and Violent Extremism; Similarities in Australia and Kenya

 May 28, 2016

-“Community resilience may be the solution to the challenges in the community including that of radicalization, recruitment and violent extremism.”
+“Community resilience may be the solution to the challenges in the community including those of radicalization, recruitment and violent extremism.”

 — Prof. Michele Grossman